ZIYU-DEEP/RL-Reading-Group/README.md

 ## 🕹 RL & Information Theory
 > Einstein said, “*Everything should be made as simple as possible, but no simpler.*”, or more precisely, “*It can scarcely be denied that **the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible**.*”
 >
 > The key characteristic of information theory is **simplicity**.
-Such simplicity usually endows the resulting principles with striking generality and practical effectiveness, helping us to understand fundamental mechanisms of the nature and providing a promising direction on designing intelligent agents.
+Such simplicity usually endows the resulting principles with striking generality and practical effectiveness, helping us to unify diverse findings and understand fundamental mechanisms of the nature, and providing a promising direction on designing intelligent agents.

 ### 👾 Principle of Maximum Entropy
 > This simple principle asks human to confess their ignorance.
-Confronting the world of data, you could have numerous models, and this principle asks you to choose the *unique* model that possess the maximum entropy, i.e., you generally assume that different things are of equal probability.
+Confronting the world of data, you could have numerous models, asnd this principle asks you to choose the *unique* model that possess the maximum entropy, i.e., you generally assume that different things are of equal probability.
 > - From the designer's perspective, it asks you to choose the most diverse world model.
 > - From the agent's perspective, it asks you to act the most randomly.
 > - In practice, this principle can either serve as a constraint, or a direct objective to be optimized along with the original goal (e.g., maximum return).